kangarko/docs/docs/minebot/installation/index.md

 !!! warning

-    You need to re-run steps 1, 3 and 4 each time you reboot your machine or close the terminal/console window.
+    You need to re-run steps 1, 3 and 4 _from below_ each time you reboot your machine or close the terminal/console window.

 After extracting the bot files, follow these steps to set up a virtual environment and install the required dependencies: